 Michael Cook is considered to be one of Australia’s most exciting contemporary artists.
 In 2016 a sellout solo exhibition of his work was exhibited at Art Basel Hong Kong.

-His work is currently on exhibition at the National Gallery of Victoria in Colony: Frontier Wars and was recently show at the Musee d’ethnographie de Geneve, Switzerland; National Gallery of Singapore; AAMU Museum of Contemporary Aboriginal Art, The Netherlands; and Taba Naba at the Oceanographic Museum of Monaco.
+His work was recently on exhibition at the National Gallery of Victoria in Colony: Frontier Wars and at the Musee d’ethnographie de Geneve, Switzerland; National Gallery of Singapore; AAMU Museum of Contemporary Aboriginal Art, The Netherlands; and Taba Naba at the Oceanographic Museum of Monaco.
 Exhibitions in 2015 included Personal Structures – Crossing Borders at Palazzo Mora during the 56th Venice Biennale; Indigenous Australia: Enduring Civilization at The British Museum, London.
 His photographic series Majority Rule was the stand out success of the 19th Biennale of Sydney: You Imagine What You Desire, 2014.
 Cook’s photographs were exhibited in the 7th Triennial of Contemporary Art at Queensland Art Gallery/Gallery of Modern Art, 2013.